binitdatta/binitdatta.github.io/_posts/2016-08-28-example-post-one.md

 **1.** We do it all the time in our daily lives.
 Even the ones among us that do not know a thing about Microservices does use service discovery.

-**2.** Think of using Google a centralized service registry of services (legal/restaurants/food distribution/laundry/hair salons/malls / entertainment centers and what not)
+**2.** Think of using Google a centralized service registry of services (legal/restaurants/food distribution/laundry/hair salons/malls / entertainment centers and what not).

 **3.** These services come up, open shop/website online, Google finds them through web crawling and indexes them in its centralized registry.

-**4.** When we search the google web client, Google searches its index in the service registry and returns the result to us
+**4.** When we search the google web client, Google searches its index in the service registry and returns the result to us.

 **5.** This model of service discovery is pull based.
 Google web crawler pulls location data from the websites of the services.

 **6.** The Microservices Service discovery is same.
 The only difference is that it is push based.
 Let me explain.

-**7.** There is a central Microservice Service Registry Cluster/ More than one Service Discovery Microservices are running in the cluster.
+**7.** There is a central Microservice Service Registry Cluster.
+More than one Service Discovery Microservices are running in the cluster.
 More than one instances are run to provide High Availability.

 **8.** Other Microservices, when they come up, push their location information using a logical name, to the Service Discovery cluster.